LionelB5/spring-todo-list/README.md

 # Spring MVC

 ## What is the Spring MVC Framework?
-Spring Web MVC is an original web framework built on the Servlet API.
+Spring Web MVC is a web framework built on the Servlet API.

 Spring Web MVC has shipped in the Spring Framework from the very beginning and is **more commonly known as Spring MVC**.